schwarzer-vulpecula/mini-forum-rails/sessions.markdown

 end
 ```

-Functions like `current_user`, `higher_rank?`, and `signed_in?` are part of the `SessionsHelper` module.
+Methods like `current_user`, `higher_rank?`, and `signed_in?` are part of the `SessionsHelper` module.
 This module also contains very specific validations, such as allowing the current session to be able to change a specific user's passwords or not, which may require case by case checks.

 ```ruby
 # app/helpers/sessions_helper.rb